shaqian/react-native-ssh-sftp/README.md

 });
 ```

-### Create a client using username and public key authentication
+### Create a client using public key authentication
 ```javascript
 import SSHClient from 'react-native-ssh-sftp';